Explore College Mentorship Programs

-ALA Spectrum Scholarship Program
+1. ALA Spectrum Scholarship Program

-Awarded to approximately 60 winners each year, this $5,000 scholarship comes with access to the Spectrum Leadership Institute during the summer, which provides professional development and mentoring resources.
+Awarded to approximately 60 winners each year, this $5,000 scholarship comes with summer access to the Spectrum Leadership Institute, which provides professional development and mentoring resources.

-Fashion Scholarship Fund
+2. Fashion Scholarship Fund

-Golden Door Scholars
+3. Golden Door Scholars

 Additionally, the Golden Door Scholars program connects winners with a mentor network for personal and professional advice and support.
 Applicants need a high school or GED diploma and must attend or plan to attend an undergraduate program.

-HEAR Scholarship Foundation Mentoring Program
+4. HEAR Scholarship Foundation Mentoring Program

-NACE Mentor Program
+5. NACE Mentor Program

 At StudentMentor.org, more than 20,000 mentors and mentees across the country have connected to form meaningful relationships.
 Students from over 2,000 colleges use the program to improve their skills and prepare for the workplace.

-Thurgood Marshall College Fund | Walmart Foundation First-Generation Scholars Mentorship Program
+9. Thurgood Marshall College Fund | Walmart Foundation First-Generation Scholars Mentorship Program

-The TMCF and the Walmart Foundation's First-Generation Scholars Mentorship Program connects first-generation higher education students with student mentors attending one of the program's 47 member schools.
-Mentors must attend historically Black colleges and universities or predominantly Black institutions and possess a minimum GPA of 3.25.
-Mentors receive a $500 stipend for their services.
+The TMCF | Walmart Foundation First-Generation Scholars Mentorship Program connects first-generation college students with student mentors attending one of the program's 47 member schools.
+Mentors must attend historically Black colleges and universities or predominantly Black institutions and possess a minimum 3.25 GPA.
+They also receive a $500 stipend for their services.